Originally posted on February 9, 2013:

 Then a couple of weeks later my suspicions were verified.
 Doug Link came down to the electric shop with a guy from Oklahoma City that was going to go with me out to the Substation to measure the EMF levels. — OK.
 I thought….
 Let’s see what happens now… Because I already knew the EMF levels in the Substation just by my licking my finger and sticking it in the air…

-The guy from Corporate Headquarters took out a roller with a handle much like you would have to measure long distances.
+The guy from Corporate Headquarters took out a roller with a handle much like you would have to measure long distances by rolling along.
 Only this had a couple of probes sticking out from either side horizontally. — Now….
 Horizontally is the key, and that’s why when they said the Horizontal drill had the most EMFs in the plant, I became suspicious in the first place.

 You see….
 EMFs have direction.
 The two probes on the instrument that the man was wheeling around the substation were parallel with the high voltage lines.
 Therefore, you wouldn’t measure EMFs between the two probes.
 If the probes had been turned vertically (up and down), I am sure that the voltage (and the EMFs) would have blown the circuitry in the instrument.
 I say that because the guy that was wheeling this thing around the substation was being very careful not to tilt it one way or the other.